-At the end of July, when the weather was tolerable, Jan and I drove to her favorite shooting ground.
+At the end of July, when the weather was tolerable, Jan and I drove to her favorite shooting ground, the junkyard.
 It was good to see Roland doing well and looking healthier than the last time we saw him.
 After chatting with him a little and reminiscing about our photographs on the walls, we entered the grounds of rust and decay.

 After I sorted out my photographs, I noticed once more how tidy the whole place looked and how little rust remained.
 Among the photographs I took were a couple of Cadillac insignia.
 On them, I noticed two groups of three birds that looked like ducks.
 A little search revealed some interesting background and trivia that I would like to share.